 Finally, I’m happy several readers e-mailed in saying they succeeded in refinancing to a lower mortgage rate after I published my series of articles.
 Helping readers save money is the best!

 I hope everyone can take advantage of lower mortgage rates.
-It feels like things are back to bull markets once again.
+We’ve headed back down to 5-year lows.